golang-design/research/content/posts/zero-alloc-call-sched.md

 }
 ```

-Once we solved the problem of API design, the next question is:
+Once we solved API design, the next question is: How can we implement
-How can we implement the `Init` and `Call`?
+the `Init` and `Call`?

 Well, it is not that difficult.
-Recall that we use `Init` method
+Recall that we use `Init` method to
-to obtain the full control of the main thread, then we should never and
+obtain the main thread's full control, then we should never give up
-ever to give up such a power.
-Thus, creating another goroutine to run
+such power.
+Thus, creating another goroutine to run what we initially
-what we initially wants to run, and use a channel to receive
+want to run and use a channel to receive the calls that we would like
-the calls that we would like to schedule on the main thread
-becomes our only option:
+to schedule on the main thread becomes our only option:

 ```go
 // funcQ is a global channel that responsible for receiving function